astone-group/astone-group-23ccc/src/pages/index.md

   - section_id: latest-posts
     type: section_posts
     title: What we love to do!
-    subtitle: An optional subtitle of the section
+    subtitle: Our expertise and passion
     posts_number: 6
     col_number: two
     actions: